 Invasive fungal infections

-Invasive fungal infections are a less common, but more serious, type of fungal infection.
-They are infections that occur deep inside the body’s tissue or in one of the organs, such as in the:
+Invasive fungal infections are less common but more serious.
+They are infections that occur deep inside the body's tissue or in one of the internal organs.
+Invasive fungal infections can affect the:

-- brain – for example, fungal meningitis, where a fungus causes an infection of the protective membranes that surround the brain and spinal cord
+- brain – for example, fungal meningitis, where a fungus infects the protective membranes surrounding the brain and spinal cord